feegloo/macos-chrome-custom/README.md

 Google Chrome needs to be installed separately.
 This app doesn't change anything about Google Chrome, everything works the same (settings, updates, etc.), except Google Chrome is run with custom flags.

-By default app use flag `--disable-features=GlobalMediaControls` to disable annoying extension which controls running music, but you can modify it any way you want.
-See more: [main.command](https://github.com/feegloo/chrome/blob/master/Chrome.app/Contents/MacOS/main.command)
+By default app use flag `--disable-features=GlobalMediaControls` to disable annoying extension which controls running music, but you can modify flags any way you want.
+See: [run.sh](https://github.com/feegloo/chrome/blob/master/Chrome.app/Contents/MacOS/run.sh)

 ### Installation